rafaqz/FieldDocTables.jl/README.md

     b     a Float     4.0 (2.0, 20.0) Field b
 ```

-You could additionally set the truncation length for each field, and use another
+You could additionally set the truncation length for each field, or use another
 table format.
-Table formats besides markdown should be fenced
+Table formats besides markdown should be fenced:

 ```julia
 const FIELDDOCTABLE = FieldDocTable((:Description=description, :Default=default, :Bounds=bounds);